Generalized Deligne-Hitchin Twistor Spaces: Construction and Properties: Twistor Lines and De Rham Sections

 for a Higgs bundle $((E,\bar{\partial}_E),\theta)\in \mathcal{M}_{\mathrm{Dol}}(X,r)$ with the harmonic metric $h$, in other words,

 can be holomorphically extended to $\lambda=\infty$. \end{definition}

-Unlike the cases of usual Deligne--Hitchin twistor spaces, for a general Higgs bundle lying in $\mathcal{M}_{\mathrm{Dol}}(X,r)$, there might be no twitor line through it in generalized Deligne--Hitchin twistor spaces.
-To show the existence of twistor lines, we turn to de Rham sections, which are constructed by means of Simpson's beautiful work on the Bialynicki-Birula theory for Hodge moduli spaces \cite{CS9,CW,HH,HPF,H}.
-For some special twitor lines, the weight-one property still holds true.
+Unlike usual Deligne--Hitchin twistor space $\mathrm{TW}_{\mathrm{DH}}(X,r)$, for a general Higgs bundle lying in $\mathcal{M}_{\mathrm{Dol}}(X,r)$, there might be no twistor line through it in generalized Deligne--Hitchin twistor spaces.
+To show the existence of twistor lines, we turn to the de Rham sections, which are constructed by means of Simpson's work on Bialynicki--Birula theory for Hodge moduli spaces \cite{CS9,CW,HH,HP,H}.

 \begin{definition} [\cite{CS9}] Let $E$ be a holomorphic vector bundle over $X$ with a flat connection $\nabla:E\rightarrow E\otimes_{\mathcal{O}_X}K_X$.
-A decreasing filtration $\mathcal{F}=\{F^\bullet\}$ of $E$ by strict subbundles
+A decreasing filtration $\mathcal{F}=\{F^p\}_{p=0}^k$ of $E$ by strict subbundles

-is called a \emph{Simpson filtration} if it satisfies the following two conditions: \begin{itemize} \item[(1)] Griffiths transversality: $\nabla: F^p\rightarrow F^{p-1}\otimes_{\mathcal{O}_X}K_X$ for $p=1,\cdots,k-1$; \item[(2)] graded-semistability: the associated graded Higgs bundle $(\mathrm{Gr}_\mathcal{F}(E),\mathrm{Gr}_\mathcal{F}(\nabla))$, where $\mathrm{Gr}_\mathcal{F}(E)=\bigoplus_{p=0}^{k-1}E^p$ with $E^p=F^p/F^{p+1}$ and $\mathrm{Gr}_\mathcal{F}(\nabla)=\bigoplus_{p=0}^{k-1}\theta^p$ with $\theta^p: E^p\rightarrow E^{p-1}\otimes_{\mathcal{O}_X}K_X$, induced from $\nabla$, is a semistable Higgs bundle. \end{itemize} \end{definition}
+is called a \emph{Simpson filtration} if it satisfies the following two conditions: \begin{itemize} \item[(1)] Griffiths transversality: $\nabla: F^p\rightarrow F^{p-1}\otimes_{\mathcal{O}_X}K_X$ for $p=1,\cdots,k-1$; \item[(2)] graded-semistability: the associated graded Higgs bundle $(\mathrm{Gr}_\mathcal{F}(E),\mathrm{Gr}_\mathcal{F}(\nabla))$, where $\mathrm{Gr}_\mathcal{F}(E)=\bigoplus_{p=0}^{k-1}E^p$ with $E^p=F^p/F^{p+1}$ and $\mathrm{Gr}_\mathcal{F}(\nabla)=\bigoplus_{p=1}^{k-1}\theta^p$ with $\theta^p: E^p\rightarrow E^{p-1}\otimes_{\mathcal{O}_X}K_X$, induced from $\nabla$, is a semistable Higgs bundle. \end{itemize} \end{definition}